pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/deploy.md

         # the address through which Drainer provides the service ("192.168.0.13:8249")
         addr = "192.168.0.13:8249"

+        # the address through which Drainer provides the external service
+        advertise-addr = "192.168.0.13:8249"

-        # the interval of checking the online Pump in PD (10 by default, in seconds)
+        # the interval of checking the online Pump in PD ("10" by default, in seconds)
         detect-interval = 10

         # the directory where the Drainer data is stored "data.drainer" by default)
         data-dir = "data.drainer"

-        # the address of the PD cluster nodes
+        # the address of the PD cluster nodes (each separated by a comma with no whitespace)
         pd-urls = "http://192.168.0.16:2379,http://192.168.0.15:2379,http://192.168.0.14:2379"

         # the directory of the log file